Tauranga 1st Waikato Militia NZ Wars memorial

 Mission Cemetery – also known as Military, or Old Military, Cemetery – is the oldest European burial ground in the Bay of Plenty city of Tauranga.
 Located on Marsh St (near the harbour bridge) at the northern end of the Te Papa peninsula, the cemetery is situated on a rocky promontory overlooking the harbour.
 It stands on the site once occupied by the Ngāi Te Rangi pā of Otamataha.

-The cemetery is thought to contain the remains of approximately 100 imperial and colonial troops and 14 Maori fighters who died on active service in the Tauranga district during the New Zealand Wars.
+The cemetery is thought to contain the remains of approximately 100 imperial and colonial troops and 14 Maori warriors who died on active service in the Tauranga district during the New Zealand Wars.
 This memorial, known as the 1st Waikato Militia memorial, in fact commemorates 25 colonial and imperial soldiers and sailors from the 68th Regiment, 1st Waikato Militia and Naval Brigade who died in 1864 and 1867.

 The erection of a 1st Waikato memorial in Tauranga was proposed as early as 1882.
 On 20 May, surviving members met ‘to discuss the propriety of erecting a monument to the officers and men of that regiment who fell in the late Maori war.’
 For meeting convenor Captain Turner, it would be fitting: